 Fees and charges for non-residential adult social care services will increase by up to 5% from 15 April 2018.
 This is only the second time these fees and charges have increased since 2012.

 Respite care is a residential service.
 Respite care charges for April 2018 to March 2019 have increased in line with welfare benefit increases.

 Full details of the review are available in the cabinet report of 8 March 2017 called 'Making Charges Fairer' for adult social care.

 People who responded to the public consultation emphasised the importance to them of good and clear information and advice.
 We are working to improve access to this for people.

 The Which?
-Elderly Care website offers free, independent and practical advice about caring for older people and includes the choices available and information on financing care.
+Later Life Care website offers free, independent and practical advice about caring for older people and includes the choices available and information on financing care.

 If you have any questions about the details of your own means-test, please use the contact details provided on our correspondence with you.